 and north central Colorado.
 Precipitation is expected to develop

-possible over the mountains, foothills and Palmer Ridge Thursday
+over the mountains, foothills and Palmer Ridge Thursday night into

-I-70 corridor.
-Hazardous driving conditions will develop in these
+Friday morning.
+Hazardous driving conditions will develop in

 South and East Jackson/Larimer/North and Northeast Grand/